DiniFarb/surepetcare/README.md

     });

     petcare.on("message", (mes) => {
-        //Here you can listen for pre defined messages, look in the "message events" section for more details console.log(mes);
+        //Here you can listen for pre defined messages
+        //look in the "message events" section for more details console.log(mes);
     });

     petcare.on("direct_message", (err) => {
-        //Here you can listen for unfiltered messages, look in the "direct_message events" section for more details console.log(err);
+        //Here you can listen for unfiltered messages
+        //look in the "direct_message events" section for more details console.log(err);
     });

     petcare.on("started", (mes) => {
-        //The creating of the PetCare runs some async initializing.
-        //This event will be fired as soon as all those initailizings are done. console.log(mes);
+        //This event will be fired as soon as the initializing is done
+        //after creating a new instance of PetCare console.log(mes);
     });